 But if you’re just catching up with this latest cloud trend, don’t worry!
-Here’s what you need to know about multi-cloud and why it’s become the IT solution of choice in 2019.
+Here’s what you need to know about multi-cloud and why it’s set to become the IT solution of choice in 2021.

 Multi-cloud is a strategy that relies on multiple cloud platforms from different cloud providers.
 It includes several public clouds but can also incorporate physical and virtual infrastructure.
 These different parts of your strategy work in silos, each performing their assigned function.
 Often, people use multi-cloud so they can get all the environment, applications and tools they want without having to find all this in one single provider.

 Multi-cloud is not to be confused with hybrid cloud.
 Hybrid solutions allow you to employ aspects of a public and private cloud environment, which work together to give you your desired function.
 Unlike multi-cloud solutions, the two parts of a hybrid solution exist alongside each other, with data and processes able to intermingle and intercept.